stong1994/github-copilot-api/README.md

-# github-copilot-api
+# GitHub Copilot API

-Use github copilot with api!
+This repository provides an API for GitHub Copilot.

-## example
+## Example

+Here's an example of how to use the API:

 ```go
 package main

 import (
 	"fmt"
 	copilot "github.com/stong1994/github-copilot-api"
 )